 The Wonthaggi town service is aligned in a circuit around the town.
 Travel times on the bus are greater than typical driving times.
 This is reflected in the relatively low mode share to bus presented later in this section.

-Wonthaggi is also serviced by the Vline coach service (Cowes/Inverloch t Melbourne via Koo Wee Rup and Dandenong).
-The Vline coach services run an approximately 2 hour frequency service and off peak times,
+Wonthaggi is also serviced by the Vline coach service (Cowes/Inverloch to Melbourne via Koo Wee Rup and Dandenong).
+The Vline coach services run an approximately 2 hour frequency service and off peak times.

-Table 1 – Bus Services in Wonthaggi
+Table 4 – Bus Services in Wonthaggi